 Table of Contents

-Content delivery networks are being used all over the world by several industries such as digital content, e-commerce, media/publishing, and SaaS companies for their everyday operations.
+Content delivery networks are used all over the world by industries such as digital content, e-commerce, media/publishing, and SaaS companies for their everyday operations.
 All these organizations are leveraging CDNs to speed up load times, improve scalability, minimize risks associated with traffic surges, and improve the overall service performance of websites.
 CDNs can do that by leveraging a network of nodes and servers spread out across multiple Internet backbones.

 Cloudflare is one of the most popular CDNs out there, and it’s capable of increasing the security and speed of websites, applications, APIs, and corporate networks.
-In addition to its CDN offer, Cloudflare offers other application services such as DNS, load balancing, video streaming, DDoS attacks protection, web application firewall (WAF), analytics, domain registry, and more.
+In addition to its CDN offering, Cloudflare offers other application services such as DNS, load balancing, video streaming, DDoS attacks protection, web application firewall (WAF), analytics, domain registry, and more.

 While both Cloudflare and Amazon CloudFront can help you achieve your organizational goals and meet your requirements from a CDN system, they don’t offer the exact same set of features and functionality.
 Let’s look at how both these tools work.

-How do Cloudflare and Amazon CloudFront work?
+How do Amazon CloudFront and Cloudflare work?

 When there are too many visitors requesting resources from web servers simultaneously, the response time gets delayed due to the server overloading.
-To prevent this from happening, both CloudFront and Cloudflare set up their own servers that act as actual servers and proxy servers between the websites and their web servers.
+To prevent this from happening, both CloudFront and Cloudflare set up their own servers that act as actual servers and proxy servers between the websites and site’s own web servers.
 This way, both CDNs act as an intermediary to facilitate data transfers and responses to the requests made from the cached data.

 Let’s take a closer look at some of the major features offered by Cloudflare and Amazon CloudFront.